Course Outline

 Description

 In this course you develop foundational knowledge and understanding of the developmental nature of English learning for early childhood and primary students.
-You will investigate and come to understand the Australian Curriculum: English document and website and associated terminology.
+You will investigate and come to understand the Australian Curriculum: English and associated terminology.
 You will use this knowledge to select appropriate literary texts, and teaching and assessment strategies that respond to learning English at different ages and stages.
 You will also specifically learn how to teach English at text, word and sentence level according to national and state curriculum frameworks.

 How will this course be delivered?